joseph-flinn/site/frontend/posts/multiple-intelligences-and-growth-mindset.md

 additional minor cultivation in musical, linguistic, and existential.
 It wasn't until my senior year in university that I started becoming interested in the application of kinesthetic intelligence.
-I became an avid rock climber for a few years, which cultivated my body awareness: how different parts felt at any given time, and where I was in space in relation to the wall I was climbing.
+I became an avid rock climber for a few years, which cultivated my body awareness: how different parts felt at any given time, and where they was in space in relation to the wall I was climbing.

 With the changing social landscape through COVID and dealing with an injury, I moved on from climbing to take up yoga, skiing, and cycling to continue developing kinesthetically.
 Throughout the